thiagossilva17/thiagossilva17/README.md

 I am from data with experiences in financial institutions in Latin America such as Itaú Unibanco and Santander.
 I try to solve business problems with the support of technologies oriented towards data analysis.

 ▸Technologies I often use to solve data problems: → Excel, VBA, SQL, R, Python, Power BI and Tableau.

-▸See ​​my public projects on Github: → https://github.com/thiagossilva17

 ▸Talk to me: Email: thiagossilvacontato@gmail.com Mobile: (+55) 11 953483668